caiks/WBOT02/README.md

 `actor002` is implemented in `Win007` and `actor003` is implemented in `Win008`.
 Both are similar to `actor001` which is implemented in `Win006`.

-Like the `Win006` constructor, the `Win008` constructor begins by parsing the given JSON file.
+Like the `Win006` constructor, the `Win007` and `Win008` constructors begin by parsing the given JSON file.
 Most of the parameters of `Win006` are included and are described in [actor001 description](#actor001) above.
 There are new parameters for (i) checkpointing, (ii) video and media, (iii) tiling and scanning, and (iv) unique records and minimimum entropy.

 The constructor then creates the dynamic parts of the GUI but for `Win008` these consist only of labels for the the centre, event id, the *fud* cardinality and the failed *slice* count.

 The constructor then creates the active structure.
-This is the same as for `Win006` but in addition if there is an initial *model* it is induced so that *slices* over the threshold are brought up to date.
+This is the same as for `Win006`.
+In `Win008` if there is an initial *model* it is induced so that *slices* over the threshold are brought up to date.

+After this point `Win007` and `Win008` diverge somewhat.

+The `Win007` constructor then starts a separate active induce thread.
+The constructor then finishes by setting a timer for `Win007::act`.
+The main thread will call `Win007::act` at regular intervals. `Win007::act` runs the mode and active update.
+This means that sometimes the active induce thread can lag behind with a number of *slices* over the threshold ready for *induction*.

+`Win007::act` begins by grabbing a screen image.
+See [actor001 description](actor001).
+TODO

 Having constructed the active, the `QMediaPlayer` is started if a video or video list is specified.
 Eventually the sequence of callbacks calls `Win008::capture`.
 If no video or video list is specified, a timer is set to call `Win008::capture` directly.